-Although a revision of their consumer safety information on FPE has recently been proposed, CPSC has not been seriously active in the FPE circuit breaker issues since their original investigation.
+Although a clarification of their 1983 press release has recently been made, the CPSC has not been seriously active in the FPE circuit breaker issues since their original investigation.
 Some of their technical documentation is available through the CPSC Freedom of Information Act Office.

 The legal tangle involving Exxon, Reliance, FPE, etc., was eventually settled, with very little information made public.
 Most of the court records from that case are sealed.
 FPE was out of the circuit breaker manufacturing business by 1986, and the company continues today in the United States only as a legal entity.
 The contact address is an attorney's office.
+10